FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * The Speaker logs in;
    * The Speaker selects the Create Meeting button;
    * The Speaker chooses the name of the Conference and selects 5 topics he thinks the participants are interested in.
+   * The Speaker selects the chat balloon icon;
    * The Speaker can see the questions in the chat and answer them.

- **Vote in the Most Interesting Questions:**
+**Send Direct Messages to Other Users:**

 * **Actor**: Participant
-* **Description**: This use case exists so that the participant can vote in the most interesting questions asked during the conference so they are answered with priority.
+* **Description**: This use case exists so that the participant can send direct messages to other users in the voie chats.
-* **Preconditions and Postconditions**: In order to vote in a question, the Participant must first login into the application and select the conference that is occuring in the schedule.
-Then, a list with questions will be displayed in the conference page.
+* **Preconditions and Postconditions**: In order to send direct messages to other users in the voice chats, the participant must first login into the application, join a meeting, select 3 of the 5 topics he is interested in, wait till the end of the conference or exit it, and join in one of the available chat rooms that are displayed

 * **Normal Flow**:
   * The Participant logs in;
+  * The Participant selects the See Available Conferences button;
+  * The Participant joins in a Conference;
+  * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;
-   * The Participant selects the time schedule icon;
+  * The Participant selects the "Join Meeting" button;
+  * The Participant wait for the conference to end or exits the conference;
-   * The Participant selects the Conference that is occuring;
+  * The Participant selects the chat room with the topic he is interested in.
+  * The Participant selects the chat balloon icon;
-   * The Participant selects the underlined word "Vote" that is next to the desired question.
+  * The Participant send direct messages in the chat to other users.

 ### User stories